rodrigosf672/rodrigosf672/README.md

 - QA Engineer at Posit PBC
 - Focused on enhancing software reliability, performance, and user experience
--  Passionate about using statistics and data to understand & improve the world
+-  Passionate about using statistics and data to understand and improve the world

 ---